 If you haven't deployed to your org before, you'll need to do the following configuration steps before deploying to Salesforce Functions:

-- Set up a "Functions" permission set in your project with object permissions that your Function will need and push this permission set to your scratch org or sandbox org (as needed based on what org resources your Function needs permission to)
+- Set up the Functions permission set in your project with object permissions that your function needs.
+Push this permission set to your scratch org or sandbox org (as needed based on what org resources your function needs permission to).

-- Add your Functions project to git and commit changes
+- Add your Salesforce Functions project to git and commit changes.

-Once these steps are done, you can deploy your Function (and "Functions" permission set changes, and Apex class changes, if needed) as many times as you need to.
+After completing these steps, you can deploy your function (and Functions permission set changes, and Apex class changes, if needed) as many times as you need to.

 If you have not already logged in to your org, log in.